 On Monday, May 11, President Polk presented his war message to Congress.
 He blamed Mexico for the outbreak of hostilities and declared that he had done everything in his power to avoid war.
 He did not ask Congress for a formal declaration of war, as required in the Constitution, but stated that war already existed and asked Congress for money to supply troops in the field.
 Representative Linn Boyd, Democrat of Kentucky, introduced an amendment to the war bill paraphrasing the president, declaring that “a state of war existed” between Mexico and the United States.”

-Representative Joshua Giddings of Ohio, an abolitionist and ally of John Quincy Adams, was one of only fourteen who refused to be intimidated into voting for Polk’s war bill on the skewed basis of providing for troops in the field.
+Representative Joshua Giddings of Ohio, an abolitionist and ally of John Quincy Adams, refused to be intimidated into voting for Polk’s war bill on the skewed basis of providing for troops in the field.
 He charged that Polk’s aggressive maneuvers were designed to provoke a war with Mexico and that Polk’s ultimate goal was the conquest of Mexico and California.

 In the murder of Mexicans upon their own soil, or in robbing them of their country, I can take no part, either now or hereafter.
 The guilt of these crimes must rest on others; I will not participate in them; but if Mexicans or any other people should dare invade our country, I would meet them with the sword in one hand and a torch in the other . . .
 We may always justify ourselves for defending our country, but never for waging a war upon an unoffending people for the purpose of conquest.
 There is an immutable, an eternal principle of justice pervading the moral universe.
 No nation, or people, or individual ever did or ever will violate that law with impunity.